generative_continuous / 01 · the problem lesson 1 / 15

 The naive plan: pick a parametric family pθ(x), maximize log-likelihood on the training set.
 Two obstacles:

 1. Normalization.
-A general neural net fθ(x) ∈ ℝ is not a density — it doesn’t integrate to 1.
-You can do pθ(x) = efθ(x) / Z(θ), but Z(θ) = ∫ efθ(x) dx is intractable.
+A neural net spits out a raw score fθ(x) ∈ ℝ, not a probability — nothing forces the scores to add up to 1 over all of space.
+The standard fix is to exponentiate and divide by the total, pθ(x) = efθ(x) / Z(θ), but that “total” Z(θ) = ∫ efθ(x) dx is an integral over the entire space — intractable.
 Energy-based models live here and pay this price.

 2. Sampling.
-Even if you had pθ, drawing samples from a general high-dimensional density is hard.
-MCMC mixes badly in modal landscapes (each mode is a metastable basin); rejection sampling needs a proposal that already looks like the target.
+Even if you somehow had pθ, being able to score a point is not the same as being able to produce one.
+Drawing fresh samples from a general high-dimensional density is its own hard problem.
+MCMC mixes badly in modal landscapes (each mode is a metastable basin it rarely escapes); rejection sampling needs a proposal that already looks like the target, and in high dimensions even a slight mismatch crushes the acceptance rate.

 VAEs and normalizing flows fix this by constraining the architecture: VAEs introduce a tractable latent and a Jensen-bound surrogate (the ELBO); flows force fθ to be invertible with a tractable Jacobian.
 Both work; both pay an architectural tax.
 Diffusion and flow matching keep the architecture free and pay a process tax instead.